Tracing the green valley with entropic thresholding: Introduction

 The narrow region between the blue cloud and the red sequence is generally termed as the `green valley'(GV) \citep{wyder07}.
 The green valley represents a critical phase in the evolution of galaxies over cosmic time.
 The galaxies in the green valley are in a transitional phase, moving from being actively star-forming to becoming quiescent.
 They contain a mix of stellar populations, with both young and old stars coexisting.
 They would allow us to understand the stellar population synthesis, stellar evolution, and the overall demographics of galaxies.
 There is no unique evolutionary route for the galaxies that leads them from the blue cloud to the red sequence through the green valley.
 The multiple possible evolutionary pathways from the blue cloud to the red sequence is a major challenge in understanding the transitioning galaxies in the green valley.

 Identifying the green valley population is crucial for unraveling the complex processes that quench the star formation in galaxies.
 The different existing methods for separating the blue cloud and the red sequence are mostly empirical.
 Galaxies in the green valley are intermediate between the blue and the red galaxies and are generally regarded as contamination in either sample.
 It is difficult to define the green valley from any of these definitions in a precise manner.
-Determining the exact criteria for classifying galaxies in the green valley is quite subjective and vary across different studies. \citet{schawinski14} provide a definition of the green valley using two empirical lines in the colour-stellar mass plane. \citet{bremer18} divide the red, blue and green galaxies using three broad colour bins based on the surface density of points in the colour-mass plane. \citet{coenda18} define the green valley in the (NUV-r) colour-stellar mass diagram using empirical lines and study the properties of the transitional galaxies in different environments. \citet{angthopo19} propose a definition of the green valley using the $4000\AA$ break strength.
-This definition has been used for a detailed study of the stellar populations in green valley galaxies \citep{angthopo20}. \citet{pandey} use a fuzzy set theory based method to classify the red, blue and green galaxies in the SDSS. \citet{das21} and \citet{sarkar22} use this classification to study the properties of the green valley galaxies and red spirals in different environments.
+Determining the exact criteria for classifying galaxies in the green valley is quite subjective and vary across different studies. \citet{schawinski14} provide a definition of the green valley using two empirical lines in the colour-stellar mass plane. \citet{bremer18} divide the red, blue and green galaxies using three broad colour bins based on the surface density of points in the colour-mass plane. \citet{coenda18} define the green valley in the (NUV-r) colour-stellar mass diagram using empirical lines and study the properties of the transitional galaxies in different environments. \citet{eales18} analyze the galaxies selected at submillimetre wavelength and argue that the green valley may not represent a true third population, but merely a smooth transition from the blue cloud towards the red sequence. \citet{angthopo19} propose a definition of the green valley using the $4000\AA$ break strength.
+This definition has been used for a detailed study of the stellar populations in green valley galaxies \citep{angthopo20}. \citet{pandey} use a fuzzy set theory based method to classify the red, blue and green galaxies in the SDSS. \citet{das21} and \citet{sarkar22} use this classification to study the properties of the green valley galaxies and red spirals in different environments. \citet{quilley22} relate the morphology of galaxies to their evolution and redefine the green valley using the mean colour of Hubble types. \citet{noirot22} use the NUVrK colour-colour diagram to identify the blue cloud, green valley and the red sequence.
 More recently, \citet{estrada23} define the green valley using the shape of the log(sSFR) distribution and study the morphological evolution of the transitional galaxies in the CLEAR survey. \citet{brambila23} use empirical lines to define the green valley in the SFR-stellar mass plane and explore the roles of different environments in the quenching of transitional galaxies.

 Most of the definitions of the green valley are either empirical or based on certain user defined parameters, which lack solid mathematical justifications.
 Recently, \citet{pandey23} propose a parameter free method to separate the galaxies in the blue cloud and the red sequence using Otsu's method for image segmentation.
 However, there are no provision for identifying the green valley in their method.